victorozoh/waffle_slam/README.md

 ## Future Work
 I am currently working on improving the EKF SLAM so that it is more robust and can be used on a robot in the real world.
 In addition, I will implement the popular Particle Filter of Localization and Mapping.
-More technical details on the working of the EKF implementation in the waffle_slam package can be found [here]()
-## Packages
-- PlotJuggler

 ## Notes
 - SLAM is a key step for proper Navigation and Planning in mobile autonomous systems